 Specific to blogging, I looked out to the personal development blogosphere and contacted quite a few personal development bloggers to network with them.
 Quite a few of them responded, and from there I followed up duly and built on our relationships.
 It created the opening to contact each other if we ever needed any perspective or support.
 Specific to coaching, I joined a coaching skills workshop to learn more about coaching, while using it as an opportunity to meet fellow life coaches in the field.
 That I did, and while it ultimately was more of a nice-to-have action (vs. serving a pivotal role in my path), it helped me to make more like-minded minds, expand my network, and broaden my mindset.

 There are many ways to start meeting like-minded people.
 First off, be clear on the kind of people you want to meet.
 If you’re interested to be a writer, perhaps you want to meet other writers.
 If you want to lose weight, perhaps you want to meet people who are conscious about their diets and exercise.
 Being clear of your criteria helps you to be laser focused in your efforts.

-(This article shares seven different places you can meet more (like-minded) people: Cooped Up Indoors Every Day?
+(This article shares seven different places you can meet more (like-minded) people: Cooped Up Indoors?
 Get a Life with These 7 Tips.)

 More useful reading:

-- 10 Useful Tips To Make New Friends (universal tips on how to foster new friendships)
+- 10 Useful Tips To Make New Friends — Tips to foster new friendships

-- How to Have More Best Friends in Your Life (handy guide for after you find a circle of like-minded friends)
+- How To Have More Best Friends in Your Life — Handy guide after you find a circle of like-minded friends